dmulholl/ironclad/readme.md

       edit              Edit an existing database entry.
       encrypt           Encrypt a file.
       export            Export entries from a database.
-      gen               Generate a new random password.
+      gen               Generate a random password.
       import            Import entries into a database.
       list              List database entries.
       new               Create a new database.